Caroline McElnay

 Caroline Ann McElnay QSO (/ˈmæk.ɪlˌneɪ/) is a medical officer in New Zealand.
-She was the director of public health for the New Zealand Ministry of Health from 2016 to 2022, and chaired the Pandemic Influenza Technical Advisory Group, which advises the Ministry on matters concerning the control of the COVID-19 pandemic in New Zealand.
+She was the director of public health for the New Zealand Ministry of Health from 2016 to 2022.

 Biography

 McElnay, one of seven children, grew up on a farm in Bushmills, Northern Ireland.
 She studied medicine at Queen's University Belfast and then public health at the University of Manchester.
 During her studies in Manchester she completed a one-year exchange in New Zealand, including six months in Napier.

 She was appointed director of population health for Hawke's Bay District Health Board.
 She advocated for health equity in the region and in 2014 she published a major report on the subject.
 While at the board she was involved in the response to Havelock North's gastro outbreak, the first case of the SARS virus in New Zealand and a listeria outbreak.

 McElnay was appointed to the role of director of public health at the Ministry of Health in 2016.
+She came to international attention during the COVID-19 pandemic.
+Appearing in live-broadcast television press conferences, she was described as second-in-command to director-general Ashley Bloomfield and one of the most powerful women in the country.
+She chaired the Pandemic Influenza Technical Advisory Group, which advised the Ministry on matters concerning the control of the COVID-19 pandemic in New Zealand.

 McElnay's resignation as director of public health was announced to Ministry of Health staff in February 2022.
 Her last day in the role was 7 April.
+She was later appointed immunisation clinical lead at Health New Zealand and a member of the Ministry of Health's public health advisory committee.
+In May 2025 she was announced as chief health officer for the Victoria State Government and will take up that role in August.